kwijas/telco_churn/README.md

 In taking a closer look at these specific traits (*with the help of PowerBI*):
 1. Tenure

  - The longer someone is with a company, the less likey they are to leave.
 Thus, a company should focus on newer customers in order to make sure they stay.
 <p align="center">
  <img width="400" height="350" alt="Screenshot 2026-01-28 at 3 13 29 PM" src="https://github.com/user-attachments/assets/5f6c1220-3729-444a-b064-04555251fee9" />

 </p>

 2. Total Charges

-   - Total cha
+ - Customers seem to leave more often when their bill is between $68 and $94 dollars.
+They have yet to spend a large portion of money, thus, they are more inclined to search for better offers.
+Therefore, a company should focus on those who don't spend a vast amount.
 <p align="center">
  <img width="400" height="300" alt="Screenshot 2026-01-28 at 3 17 01 PM" src="https://github.com/user-attachments/assets/3e7b199a-8601-492d-90fa-f51e144b3444" />
 </p>
 3. Contract

+- Those on a month-to-month contract are 6.32 times more likely to churn then any other contract.
+Since those who are in two and one year contracts are less likely to leave, the company should try to offer more enticing deals or check in on the month-to-month users more frequently.
 <p align="center">
  <img width="399" height="400" alt="Screenshot 2026-01-28 at 3 11 23 PM" src="https://github.com/user-attachments/assets/0727cebe-9c7e-45ce-89ed-43813147b19d" />

   </p>

-## Recommendations
+## Final Thoughts

+There are many personal factors that drive a person to leave a company.
+However, looking at some of the characteristics of those who churn can help a company save a customer before they take their buisness elsewhere.
+In this telco dataset, it appears that the amount of time a person is with a company, their monthly charges, as well as the type of contract they entered are key factors that increase a person to churn.
+Knowing all this information can help a company save their relationship by checking in with a customer, offering "limited time" deals, asking for feedback, etc.